sometimesstudy/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Yuxuan Wang is a student of electric engineering at the high volicity and high voltage and AI Lab.
-His supervisor is Yiyi Zhang.
+Yuxuan Wang is a student of electric engineering at the high voltage and AI Lab.
 His research interests include machine learning, deep learning and transformer fault diagnosis.